vbigot-juloux/ane-research-humanities/docs/Guidelines.md

 <hr style="height:0; margin:0; background:transparent; border-bottom:0.5px solid #b30000;" />
 <ul style="list-style-type: circle">
    <li style="margin-top: 12px">Length of a chapter: between 6000 and 8000 words (including footnotes).</li>
-  <li>Provide and abstract (between 200 and 250 words) + six keywords, a bio (200 words which starts by “Your first name last name").</li>
+  <li>Provide an abstract (between 200 and 250 words) + six keywords, a bio (200 words which starts with “Your first name, last name").</li>
     <li>You should send your work (.doc/docx files, “Word" is prefered) as follow: (1) an abstract (including keywords)--"Last name_abstract" (example: Smith_abstract.doc); (2) a bio--"Last name_bio" (example: Smith_bio.doc); (3) your chapter--"Last name_abstract_chapter" (example: Smith_chapter.doc).</li>
   <li style="list-style-type: none;"><a href="#reco2" style="text-decoration: none"><img src="../assets/baseline_keyboard_return_black_18dp.png" style="border:0; -webkit-box-shadow: 0 0 0; width: 2%; margin-top: -5px; margin-left: -5px"/></a></li>
   </ul>

 <h4 style="font-size: 12px"><a href="#add-reco" name="add-reco2"></a>Additional recommendations</h4>
 <ul style="list-style-type: circle; text-align: justify">
   <li>To facilitate the understanding to follow your demonstration, especially to <b>neophytes, beginners and bachelors’ degree</b>, we have decided to add two glossaries.
-Both will be collective; in other words, <u>editors will select few relevant (and non-repetitive) quotations from your paper</u> to creating two glossaries with names of authors (see the sub-section <a href="#glossaries" name="glossaries2">below</a> for further information):
+Both will be collective; in other words, <u>editors will select a few relevant (and non-repetitive) quotations from your paper</u> to create two glossaries with names of authors (see the sub-section <a href="#glossaries" name="glossaries2">below</a> for further information):
 <ul style="list-style-type: square">
-  <li>Technical words (related to the field of research of Anthropology, Archaeology, Philology, Philosophy, History, and methods including digital practices and computer science).</li>
+  <li>Technical words (related to the field of research in Anthropology, Archaeology, Philology, Philosophy, History, and methods including digital practices and computer science).</li>
   <li>Toponyms, languages/writing, chronologies (a quick overview).</li>
   <li style="list-style-type: square"><u>Note</u>: Of course, you are free to use your own style, for <u>explaining contexts, and concepts</u> in your paper; it will be the editors' task to select what content is relevant for the glossaries.</li>
 </ul>
   </li>

-<li style="margin-top: -12px;">Articles (including abstracts, bios and keywords) are in English language.
-For non English native, <b>we ask your draft to be reviewed by an <u>English native</u> scholar</b>.
+<li style="margin-top: -12px;">Articles (including abstracts, bios and keywords) are in the English language.
+For non-English natives, <b>we ask that your draft to be revieweded by an <u>English native</u> scholar</b>.
 Your paper could be refused if the English is not good enough.
-Be aware that an extra cost can be asked to author in the case that a professional copy-editor must review the English in your article--for the first volume on CyberResearch, co-editors had to pay 4500 USD, mostly to review the English.</li>
+Be aware that an extra charge may be asked of the author if it is necessary that a professional copy-editor must review the English in your article--for the first volume on CyberResearch, co-editors had to pay 4500 USD, mostly to review the English.</li>
-<li>If you quote a word, expression or sentence in another language than English, provide your translation in footnote.</li>
+<li>If you quote a word, expression or sentence in a language other than English, provide your translation in a footnote.</li>
 </ul>

 <h3 style="color:#b30000;"><a name="glossaries"></a>Collaborative glossaries</h3>
 <hr style="height:0; margin:0; background:transparent; border-bottom:0.5px solid #b30000;" />
-<p>To avoid forgetting words or expressions, we recommand that your paper being read by one or several non-specialists in ancient Near Eastern studies or in your discipline (i.e., Archaeology, Anthropology, etc) or a non-digital practitioner.
-Ask them to highlight each word/expression which has a lack of explanation.</p>
+<p>To avoid forgetting words or expressions, we recommend that your paper be read by one or several non-specialists in ancient Near Eastern studies or in your discipline (i.e., Archaeology, Anthropology, etc.) or a non-digital practitioner.
+Ask them to highlight each word/expression which lacks an explanation.</p>
-<p>Your explanation of a technical word or approach/method must be accessible to a wide audience, including neophytes in ancient Near Eastern studies, beginners, student (bachelor' degree).
-Your explanation/definition can be within the content or in footnote.</p>
+<p>Your explanation of a technical word or approach/method must be accessible to a wide audience, including neophytes in ancient Near Eastern studies, beginners, students (bachelor' degree).
+Your explanation/definition can be within the content or in a footnote.</p>
 <ul style="list-style-type: none">
   <li style="margin-left: -20px; text-align: justify"><span style="color:#b30000; font-size: 14px; padding-left: 15px">&#x27A2;</span> Examples of definitions in footnote (quotations from <em><a href="http://ane-research-humanities.science/docs/CyberResearch-vol1" target="_blank">CyberResearch on the Ancient Near East and Neighboring Regions)</a></em>:
     <ul style="list-style-type: none; font-size: 13px; color: #4d4d4d; text-align: justify;">